algolia/algoliasearch-rails/README.md

 Search
 ----------

+***Notes:*** We recommend the usage of our [JavaScript API Client](https://github.com/algolia/algoliasearch-client-js) to perform queries directly from the end-user browser without going through your server.

 A search returns ORM-compliant objects reloading them from your database.
 We recommend the usage of our [JavaScript API Client](https://github.com/algolia/algoliasearch-client-js) to perform queries to decrease the overall latency and offload your servers.